leoMurtha/WBCS18002/README.md

 **Show airport routes.**
 ----
-  Returns json/csv response containing the routes that the current airport does.
+  Returns a json/csv response containing the routes that the current airport does.

 * **URL**
 /airports/:id/routes